fallen-icarus/cardano-loans/README.md

       , offerDeposit :: Integer
       -- | An optional offer expiration time.
       , offerExpiration :: Maybe POSIXTime
+      -- | The Ask UTxO this Offer corresponds to.
+This field is optional. `Cardano-Loans` does not -- use this field however it is very useful to frontends since it enables them to group Asks -- and Offers together, and it enables the frontend to notify the lender when the Ask changes.
+      , correspondingAsk :: Maybe TxOutRef
       }
   -- | The live terms.
   | ActiveDatum